Why not just "Christian"?

 (Image: Icon depicting the Emperor Constantine, accompanied by the bishops of the First Council of Nicaea (325), holding the Niceno-Constantinopolitan Creed of 381)

 Throughout the Medieval Ages there was a great poverty of gospel preaching in the churches.
 Thus the Roman church wandered greatly from the Bible and its teachings in much of its doctrine and practice.
-In the 1500's the Reformation took place to recover the classic and traditional role of the Bible as the sole authority for the church and the clarity of justification by faith alone.
+In the 1500's the Reformation took place to recover the classic and traditional role of the Bible as the primary authority for the church and the clarity of justification by faith alone.
 We affirm that our highest authority is Scripture alone (Sola Scriptura), that we are saved by Christ alone (Sola Christus), by grace alone (Sola Gratia), through faith alone (Sola Fida), to the glory of God alone (Soli Deo Gloria).

 (Image: Martin Luther, the pioneer Reformer, at the Diet of Worms)

 The Reformed churches, theological descendants of the Protestant reformer John Calvin, produced the Canons of Dort as a way of guarding the classic doctrines of grace from being misunderstood.
 We affirm the Canons of Dort and stand in broad agreement with much of the Reformed tradition, greatly enriched and guided by the their best confessions and catechisms, but not conscience bound in every point of doctrine they espouse (ex. infant baptism).

 (Image: John Calvin, the Genevan Reformer and father to the Reformed tradition)